 I never know how to write these things.
 I could tell you very logistical things about my life—I grew up in Bellevue, WA and Pasadena, CA. I started photography in 2009.
-I mostly shoot film, but have a Fujifilm X-Pro 2 that I love.
-I’m a recent graduate of Massachusetts Institute of Technology, where I studied human-centered design (within the department of mechanical engineering) and anthropology.
-I worked as a design strategist at Altitude Inc., a product innovation firm in the Boston area, for a year after graduating.
+I graduated from Massachusetts Institute of Technology in 2017, where I studied human-centered design (within the department of mechanical engineering) and anthropology.

 I think this is where I’m supposed to talk about my career experiences and life aspirations.
 Perhaps it’s where I’m supposed to convince you that my opinion matters and that my work is valuable.
 Unfortunately, I’m at a crossroads in my life, and I can’t even formulate career goals for myself, let alone articulate them to the judgmental void of the internet…but I think I rather be judged for who I am, rather than who I pretend to be.
 So at the risk of being judged even more, I’ll tell you a bit about myself.
 No facade, no air of professionalism.